Canon 1D X Mark II vs Olympus TG-5

 Review summary: Canon 1D X Mark II vs Olympus TG-5

-So what is the bottom line?
-Is there a clear favorite between the Canon 1D X Mark II and the Olympus TG-5?
+So what conclusions can be drawn?
+Is the Canon 1D X Mark II better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 12MP) with a 32% higher linear resolution.